The Ji Chou (己丑) carries the image of dark, wet soil, packed with minerals, the very epitome of the gift of resourcefulness.

 JI CHOU (己丑)/EARTH OX: HOW YOU PRESENT

 Because the Ji Chou is naturally resourceful, people tend to describe you as someone who is fascinating to talk to.
 This wide swarth of knowledge that you hold is very appealing.
 Couple that with your persuasive speaking skills, and you have the potential to amass many people together under your leadership.
 Sounds awesome, doesn’t it?
 Just make sure you don’t trip on your ego on your way out!

 A successful professional – whether an entrepreneur or a salaried employee – needs a wide range of traits to succeed.
 Among others, discipline, hard work, confidence, self-belief, and many more.
 But when it comes to achieving your professional goals, there is nothing quite like the ability to be resourceful.

 Here, the Ji Chou’s ability to learn new information rapidly, your natural inquisitiveness and openness to new ideas, becomes a big advantage.
 Like any other skills, resourcefulness is something that can be developed.
 Here are three ways:

 - Be open-minded.
 Use the accepting nature of the Ji Earth to open yourself to new possibilities and ideas.

 - Think outside the box.
 Use the sharp acuity, ingenuity and imagination of the Xin Metal to its fullest potential.

-Want to find out if you have the Ji Chou pillar somewhere in your chart?
+Are you a Ji Chou Day Master?
 Plot your Bazi Chart with this free resource (registration required) https://bazibz.masteryacademy.com/.

 All Bazi terminologies and the Bazi Chart referred here are copyrighted materials belonging to, and are used with permission from Dato Joey Yap and/or Joey Yap Research Group Sdn Bhd.